usnistgov/FIPS201/_Appendix/glossary.md

 to a captured biometric sample. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)

 Biometric Characteristic
-: Biological and behavioral characteristic of an individual from which distinguishing, repeatable biometric features can be extracted for the purpose of biometric recognition.
+: Biological characteristic of an individual from which distinguishing, repeatable biometric features can be extracted for the purpose of biometric recognition.
 Fingerprint ridge structure and face topography are examples of biometric characteristics. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)